BenkiKuu/leo-igane-portfolio/README.md

 ## Description
 The site is part of class work as I learn how to develop websites.
 It is my End week Independent project.
 It is my portfolio containing the work I have done
 ## Setup/Installation Requirements
-* This is a great place
-* See a simple one page website
+* Create a directory
+* Initialize git using the git init comand
+* Then the git clone https://github.com/BenkiKuu/ip3.git comand.
+* Then go to the directory.
-* in a simple
+* Open in Atom.

-* easy-to-understand
+## Known Bugs
-* format
+* No known bugs

 ## Technologies Used